radix007/Infinity/Readme.md

 - I am working on a way to embed this script inside a pdf or any other file extension.
 This will help make any system unresponsive.

+- You can also check out the top (task manager in linux) log output file.

 # Instructions ::

 - You can change the terminal emulator name accordingly.